Nesper94/genomeSeq-test/README.md

 This repository is destined to keep register of the data analysis and to share scripts and code.

 ## Description of files in this repository
-- [bitácora-espermosfera.ipynb](bitácora-espermosfera.ipynb) keeps a record of the data analysis of spermospheric soil samples coming from different accessions of *Phaseolus vulgaris*.
+- [spermosphere-logbook.ipynb](spermosphere/spermosphere-logbook.ipynb) keeps a record of the data analysis of spermospheric soil samples coming from different accessions of *Phaseolus vulgaris*.
 - [rizhosphere-logbook.ipynb](rhizosphere/rizhosphere-logbook.ipynb) keeps a record of the data analysis of rhizospheric soil samples coming from different accessions of *Phaseolus vulgaris*.
 - [proyect-files.txt](proyect-files.txt) shows a list of project files in tree format.
 - The directory [metagenomeSeq-abund](metagenomeSeq-abund/) contains data concerning differential abundance analysis carried out with metagenomeSeq package in R.